 Classroom instruction will take place once a week for three hours over the course of 13 weeks.
-In addition, each semester will include three 8-hour days for orientation and evaluation.
-At the end of each semester 50 hours of classroom instruction will be completed toward certification of the unit.
+In addition, each semester will include three eight-hour days for orientation and evaluation.
+At the end of each semester, 50 hours of classroom instruction will be completed toward certification of the unit.

-Because Phillips utilizes the Parish/Community-Based Model of CPE, each student is responsible for finding and selecting their own ministry placement site.
-A total of 300 hours of ministry practice is required for a full-unit of CPE.
-A signed learning agreement must be completed between the ministry site, student, seminary, and educator.
-The forms and instructions are included in this handbook.
+Phillips utilizes the Parish/Community-Based Model of CPE, and each student is responsible for finding and selecting their own ministry placement site.
+A total of 300 hours of ministry practice is required for a full unit of CPE.
+A signed learning agreement must be completed between the ministry site, student, seminary, and Educator.
+The forms and instructions are included in this handbook (127-128).

-Each ministry site must include a group of 3-5 persons who serve as "On-Site Reflectors" and will be responsible for meeting regularly with the student (see page 105).
-One person will serve as "chair" of the Onsite-Reflectors and be responsible for reporting back to the educator an evaluation of the student's performance and compliance of the ministry setting criteria.
+Each ministry site must include a group of three-five persons who serve as "On-Site Reflectors" and will be responsible for meeting regularly with the student (105).
+One person will serve as "chair" of the Onsite-Reflectors and be responsible for reporting back to the Educator an evaluation of the student's performance and compliance of the ministry setting criteria.

-All levels of CPE utilize the clinical method of learning.
-The action/reflection model of process education assumes the primary source of learning to be a ministry encounter followed by reflection on that encounter through case presentation to peers and/or Educators, written reflection papers, and participation in seminars where the student is encouraged to engage others as well as be engaged in the content and process of developing pastoral skills and formation.
+All levels of CPE utilize the action-reflection-action clinical method of learning.
+The method assumes that the primary source of learning is a ministry encounter followed by reflection on that encounter through case presentation to peers and/or Educators, written reflection papers, and participation in seminars where the student is encouraged to engage others.
+In addition, students engage in the content and process of developing pastoral skills and formation.